dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 > actually doing is passing through the ports of THEIR respective boxes.
 If we
 > were to follow this, then we would have complete information about the control
 > flow inside the procedure box.
 Note that the box we have drawn round the
-> procedure should really be seen as an invocation box [i.e. an activation record].
+> procedure should really be seen as an invocation box [i.e. an activation record on stack].
-> That is, there will be a different box for each different invocation of the procedure [predicate].
+> That is, there will be a different box for each different invocation of the procedure.
-> Obviously, with something like a recursive procedure [predicate], there will be many different Calls and
+> Obviously, with something like a recursive procedure, there will be many different Calls and
 > Exits in the control flow, but these will be for different invocations.
 > Since this might get confusing each invocation box is given a unique integer
 > identifier.

-## Explainer
+## Adding Details

 Let's call that box at the center of the model a _B-Box_ for short.

 Consider the Prolog Processor (_PP_) running a Prolog program.
-The B-Box represents a _predicate activation record_ rather than a predicate.
-The latter is a specification, an element of a Prolog program (essentially text), rather than an element of a Prolog Processor's run.
+The B-Box represents a _activation record_ rather than a predicate or procedure.
+The latter is a specification, an element of a Prolog program (essentially text), rather than an element of a Prolog Processor's internal state.
 A predicate activation record is another name for a frame on the Prolog Processor's execution stack, or a node in Prolog's search tree.
 Every B-Box must first be instantiated by the PP before it can be called.

-As a Prolog predicate can call other Prolog predicates, the B-Box model is a recursive "boxes-in-boxes" model.
-The PP instantiates a B-Box in the context of a surrounding B-Box, and deletes it when it backtracks out of the B-Box.
-Inside a B-Box the same happens: it's B-Box instantiations, callings and deletions all the way down.
+As a predicate can call other predicates, the B-Box model is a recursive "boxes-in-boxes" model.
+The PP instantiates a B-Box in the context of a surrounding B-Box, and deletes it when it backtracks out of the B-Box and calls it.
+Inside a B-Box the same happens: it's B-Box instantiations, calls and deletions all the way down.
 Or at least until you reach the B-Boxes that cannot be decomposed into smaller B-Boxes.
 When you think about it, these must be either unifications or operations not involving unification, like branching decisions, function evaluations or I/O.
 More on that below.

-The root B-Box, i.e. the one without any enclosing B-Box, would be the one enclosing the B-Boxes of the original goal (which is a clause body) entered at the Prolog toplevel.
+The root B-Box, i.e. the one without any enclosing B-Box, would be the one enclosing the B-Boxes of the original goal entered at the Prolog toplevel (that goal is a clause body).

 The B-Box has _internal state_.
 Evidently there are the currently active sub-B-Boxes, but there is also the index of the predicate clause that is currently being processed.
 This